ssocean/UNet-Binarization/README.md

 1. Prepare your data as requested.

-2. Launch training with the following command:
+2. Navigate to the base directory in the terminal and run the following command:

 `python train.py`

 ```
 Args :

 --imgs_dir: Directory of input images

 --masks_dir: Directory of GT masks